 - Sugarloaf Cove

-Where to Stay on the North Shore in MN:
+Find a Place to Stay on the North Shore in Minnesota

 The North Shore is definitely a great place to explore in Minnesota.
 Make sure not to miss it if you get the chance to visit the midwest!